-- While the decision finds that Aliso Canyon is currently needed for natural gas and electric reliability and cost containment, the decision establishes a natural gas demand target that represents the level at which Southern California peak demand can be served without Aliso Canyon. - The decision sets the target at 4,121 million metric cubic feet per day (MMcfd). - o The 2024 California Gas Report forecasts peak day natural gas demand at 4,618 MMcfd in 2024 and at 4,197 MMcfd in 2030. - o The forecast is based on a set of assumptions regarding electric generation and existing building decarbonization programs and trends.
-It is possible that Southern California natural gas demand will reach the 4,121 MMcfd target earlier than what is currently forecasted; for example, the rate at which customers install electric appliances could be faster than what the current forecast assumes.
+- While the proposal finds that Aliso Canyon is currently needed for natural gas and electric reliability and cost containment, the proposal establishes a natural gas demand target that represents the level at which Southern California peak demand can be served without Aliso Canyon. - The proposal sets the target at 4,121 million metric cubic feet per day (MMcdf). - The 2024 California Gas Report forecasts peak day natural gas demand at 4,618 MMcfd in 2024 and at 4,197 MMcfd in 2030.